 Your Guide to Sabah, Borneo’s 10 Best Islands

-There are a total of 878 islands in Malaysia and Sabah records the most number of islands with 394 — among these islands, about 182 are still unnamed — which only means that there still more for us to discover!
-With its beautiful white sandy beaches and azure blue waters, the islands in Sabah are part of the reason why many flock to Sabah for holidays.
+There are a total of 878 islands in Malaysia and Sabah records the most number of islands with 394, among these islands, about 182 are still unnamed, which only means that there is still more for us to discover!
+With its beautiful white sandy beaches and azure blue waters, the islands in Sabah are part of the reason why many flocks to Sabah for holidays.
 Check out the top 10 islands in Sabah, in no particular order:

 1. Sipadan Island

 An oceanic island with rich underwater biodiversity, and known as one of the best diving destinations in the world, Sipadan is definitely Sabah’s well-preserved assets.
 Nominated as one of the 7 Wonders of the World, Sipadan Island is a must-see once you’ve swung by Semporna

 45 minutes speedboat ride away from Semporna lays the breathtaking island of Kapalai, one of the heavenliest resorts around Semporna with an excellent diving spot, surrounded by crystal clear waters.
 Not quite an island by qualification, Kapalai is built on high wooden stilts in the middle of the ocean where visitors can drink in the superb ambience of its surroundings.